Michaelangel007/blog/README.md

 * They have the visual road information with [StreetView](https://www.google.com/streetview/understand/)
 * They have a front end with Android
 * They can detect _different_ speakers giving voice commands
 * They are joining the front-end and back end when they demo "Google Lens" -- take a picture on your phone, and google will give the META information about it.

-In order to LINK the visual information with the textual meta-information they need to ... drum-roll ...
-RECOGNIZE the image !
+Now in order to LINK the visual information with the textual meta-information they need to first ... drum-roll ...
+RECOGNIZE the image!

-The keynote demoed Google Lens [@ 12:05](https://youtu.be/Y2VF8tmLFHw?t=725) of "The Meatball Shop"
+The keynote demoed Google Lens [@ 12:05](https://youtu.be/Y2VF8tmLFHw?t=725) showing "The Meatball Shop":

 * ![Google Lens "The Meatball Shop"](pics/2017/05/19/google_lens.jpg)